Living Well with Psychosis – Community support

 About the funding call

-The Living Well with Psychosis programme funds initiatives and research to improve the treatment and support the recovery of people affected by psychotic disorders; support families and carers; and help to address inequalities in the experiences of racialised communities have with mental health services.
+The Living Well with Psychosis programme funds initiatives and research to improve the treatment and support the recovery of people affected by psychotic disorders.
+We also have a focus on work that supports families and carers, and addresses inequalities in the experiences of racialised communities with mental health services.

 This funding call is specifically focused on building sustainable capacity in the community and voluntary sector.
 We want to fund trusted and established organisations already providing support to people affected by psychosis that is fundamentally different from that provided by statutory services (for example, the NHS or social care).
 We are particularly keen that people from racially minoritised communities receive appropriate support.